sahmadov/bigquery-backup-restore-service/README.md

 ### Prerequisites

 Before starting, ensure you have
-1. Created your own Artifact Registry for pushing images.
+1. Created your own Artifact Registry(Docker) for pushing images.
 This is because you might anyway need to have image in your own gcp project.
 2. Create a Cloud Storage bucket for saving backups.
 This will be later used in your json http requests to tell our service where to save backups.

 #### Step 1: Google Cloud Authentication